-Our Savior participates in a band program offered by the American Independent Music Association.
+Our Savior participates in a band program offered by Band for Today.
 The program provides the children of grades 4 to 8 with the benefit of music training by a qualified professional.
-The following services are offered as optional experiences that involve an additional fee paid directly to AIMA:
+The following services are offered as optional experiences that involve an additional fee paid directly to Band for Today.

 Band - Grades 4 through 8

-Keyboard - Grades 4 through 8
+Piano - Grades 1 through 8

-Students not only receive weekly instruction at the school during school hours, but also participate in regional festivals, clinics, and special performances.
+Students will receive weekly instruction during school hours and perform in special performances at Christmas and in the spring.
 Students who join are expected to enroll for the entire school year.